shervinsahba/obsidian-icewind/DM/Housekeeping.md

 	- Level 1: comprehend languages, detect magic, expeditious retreat, shield, Tenser's floating disk
 	- Level 2: alter self, cloud of daggers, scorching ray, suggestion
 - Reminder that you can *craft items* within reason.
 It'll take time and materials or gold.
 For example, crafting scroll can be like
+- Azgul: reconsider the Armor of Shadows Edlritch Invocation.
+I think the Book of Ancient Secrets Invocation might be useful as an alternative.

 | Level   | Time     | Gold Cost |
 | ------- | -------- | --------- |